IPS Academy, Indore Completes International Collaborative Program with National University of Singapore - www.lokmattimes.com

 IPS Academy, Indore Completes International Collaborative Program with National University of Singapore

-PNN Indore (Madhya Pradesh) [India], October 17: IPS Academy, School of Architecture, Indore, successfully concluded its International Collaborative Program ...
+Indore (Madhya Pradesh) [India], October 17: IPS Academy, School of Architecture, Indore, successfully concluded its International Collaborative Program – ...

 Indore (Madhya Pradesh) [India], October 17: IPS Academy, School of Architecture, Indore, successfully concluded its International Collaborative Program – Singapore, organized in association with the National University of Singapore (NUS) from October 5 to 11, 2025.
 The program proved to be a highly enriching educational and cultural exchange experience.